-The Florida PRIME and FLGIT are rated by Standard and Poors and have a rating at September 30, 2016 of AAAm.
+The Florida PRIME and FLGIT are rated by Standard and Poors and have a rating at September 30, 2017 of AAAm and AAAf, respectively.

 Interest Rate Risk - The risk that changes in interest rates will adversely affect the fair value of an investment.